rcgray/free-genai-bootcamp-2025/visual-novel/docs/Action-Plan.md

 - Implement unit tests for core logic
 - Use manual testing for UI and game flow
 - Create integration tests for critical paths

+### Checkpoint Guidelines
+- At each checkpoint, the team should review progress and verify all functionality
+- Document any issues or bugs found during verification
+- Address critical issues before proceeding to the next phase
+- Update the Action Plan as needed based on findings
+- Involve stakeholders in checkpoint reviews for major milestones